Factoring Discrete Quantum Walks on Distance Regular Graphs into Continuous Quantum Walks: Introduction

 where $S_i$ is the skew-adjacency matrix of the $i$-th distance digraph of the line digraph of $X$.
 Moreover, $S_i$ and $S_j$ commute.
-This reveals an interesting connection between discrete quantum walks on graphs and continuous quantum walks on oriented graphs.
+A similar factorization holds if $X$ lies in a Bose-Mesner algebra of some association scheme, not necessarily constructed from a distance regular graph.
+This reveals an interesting connection between discrete-time quantum walks on graphs and continuous-time quantum walks on oriented graphs.